 To use our API you must send parameters via a regular GET request in the URL.
 Below is a list of parameters that are accepted by our API:

-fullurlreturns the entire URL e.g. example.com/foo/bar.htmldomainonlyreturns the domain name that the short URL points to e.g. example.combothreturns both the full URL and the domain only.- If this is not specified it will default to returning the full URL.
+text returns a plain text responsexml returns an XML responsejson returns a JSON encoded response.fullurl returns the entire URL e.g. example.com/foo/bar.htmldomainonly returns the domain name that the short URL points to e.g. example.comboth returns both the full URL and the domain only.Requests should be made to our API at the following URL http://api.unshorten.it

 This request only sends one parameter, shortURL, both the responseFormat and return parameters are not supplied and thus default to text and fullurl respectivly.